88 Days – FAQ About 2nd Year Visa Work

 Where do I attach these documents?

 When you apply for the second year visa you do not attach these documents to your application.
-You apply for the visa online and you only fill in to the online application following information: your employer’s ABN, day you started working, day you stopped working and the post code of your work place.
+You apply for the visa online and you only fill into the online application following information: your employer’s ABN, the day you started working, the day you stopped working and the postcode of your workplace.

 Only if you do get investigated you need to send out these documents.
-Nevertheless, you should have at least your payslips, piece rate agreement and the Form 1263 ready since these can be difficult to acquire afterwards if you do get investigated.
+Nevertheless, you should have at least your payslips, piece rate agreement and the Form 1263 ready since these can be difficult to acquire afterward if you do get investigated.